 According to Christopher Yatco (born 1974), Eleuterio Yatco y Asuncion had a son in the name of Francisco whose wife was Asuncion Belizario (here the name Asuncion is a first name).Their children being : Josefina Yatco (married to Andy Francia), Digna Yatco (married to Momoy Concepcion), Thomas Yatco (married to Florinda Sabater), Ruben Yatco (married to Adelaida Ponce) and Ernestina Yatco (a spinster) .

 Christopher Yatco’s parents are Ruben Yatco and Adelaida Ponce.
 Christopher is a soft-spoken man, open-minded, friendly, very generous, informed and interested in many things.
 He and his wife Florabel Co- Yatco run a chain of reputable restaurants in Metro Manila.
 This photo above was taken at Felix restaurant owned by Chris and Florabel, a great venue with excellent food, service – and a jazzy background music!
 Indeed, they’re very industrious and successful entrepreneurs.
 Christopher’s interest in genealogy is amazing at his age despite the work that he has as a businessman – in a true Yatco- Asuncion fashion.
 He is a first cousin three generations younger of Don Ysidro Yatco, once a prominent business person in Binãn.
 His great, great-grandfather Antonio Asuncion had not the slightest idea that, 218 years after his birth, one of his “offsprings” in the name of Christopher would meet another offspring of his younger brother Justiniano.
-We both sensed the significance of that evening, acknowledging that we both were living extensions of our ancestors and that we have the duty to look back and honor them.
+We both sensed the significance of that evening, acknowledging that we both are living extensions of them, our ancestors, and that we have the duty to look back and honor them.
 Christopher is my fourth cousin a generation younger and fifth cousin to my sons.

 The Yatcos and Mercados are related as in-laws.
 We may say that Ysidro Yatco, being the husband of Jose Rizal’s aunt Bonifacia Mercado, was Jose’s “uncle in-law” (or Jose Rzal being Ysidro’s “nephew in -law”) and so were Ysidros’ other brothers, as they were the uncles of the Tres Marias.
 From the surface there seems to be no direct blood relationship among the other Yatcos with the Mercados and that all other Yatcos do not carry the Mercado’s genes, that they are just in- laws.
 Yet Bonfacia’s next offsprings carry the Yatco genes in themselves, the same copy that Christopher has.
 And if we would go a little a deeper in the sense that we would forget people and talk of blood as a collective entity then the mixing of these two bloods – the Yatcos’ and the Mercado’s”- through the union of Ysidro and Bonifacia- had ultimately effected a chemical bonding of both bloods which affects all other people carrying these bloods.
 This is perhaps what we mean when we say ” that person is my distant relative”.